-Every UConn student involved with clinical healthcare training is required to sign this waiver, which releases their health records, background screenings information, documentation regarding training and other individually identifiable records held by the participating clinical training department / program at UConn.
+Every UConn student involved with clinical healthcare training is required to electronically sign this waiver (available in their Complio account) and which releases their health records, background screenings information, documentation regarding training and other individually identifiable records held by the participating clinical training department / program at UConn.
 These records are protected under the Family Educational Rights and Privacy Act (FERPA) and/or other relevant federal/state laws, and may not be disclosed without specific permission, except in limited circumstances as permitted or required by law.